-Only one (1) program director is identified.
-Assigned time for administrative leadership cannot be distributed across multiple individuals.
-Overload appointments are reviewed on a case-bycase basis.
-Programs must make the case for sufficiency of the program director's time dedicated to educational and administrative leadership.
-Use subheadings to clearly address each component of the standard.
-Each program option should be explicitly addressed in response to each standard.
-3.3.5: The program identifies the field education director.
-Narrative identifies the social work field education director inclusive of all program options.
-If the program is co-located (has both the accredited baccalaureate and master's social work program), the field director may fulfill this role for both program levels as long as they receive the required assigned time for each program level (i.e., 25% BSW release + 50% MSW release = 75% minimum release).
+• each program level (i.e., 25% BSW release + 50% MSW release = 75% minimum release).
 The program director may also fulfill the field director role as long as they receive the required assigned time.
 For BSW programs: 25% BSW program director release + 25% BSW field director release = 50% minimum release For MSW programs: 50% MSW program director release + 50% MSW field director release = 100% minimum release Unlike for the program director, the standards do not specify that the field director have a full-time appointment in social work.
 The formal title of the field director is within the purview of the program.
 Use subheadings to clearly address each component of the standard.
 Each program option should be explicitly addressed in response to each standard.
 The field director identified must have administrative oversight over the field education program in its entirety, inclusive of all as program options.
 Separate field directors are not requested nor required for each program option.
-Programs may also choose to appoint additional program option-specific personnel COMPLIANCE AT BENCHMARK 1, 2, 3
+Programs may also choose to appoint additional program option-specific personnel such coordinators, associate directors, etc. yet they should not be included in the field director-related standards.
+3.3.5(a): The program describes the field director's ability to provide leadership in the field education program through practice experience, field instruction experience, and administrative and other relevant academic and professional activities in social work.
+Narrative describes the field director's ability to provide leadership in the field education program through practice experience, field instruction experience, and administrative and other relevant academic and professional activities in social work. • Use subheadings to clearly address each component of the standard.
+Each program option should be explicitly addressed in response to each standard.
+COMPLIANCE AT BENCHMARK 1, 2, 3